Build a life of true value and live abundantly.

 Playon is a server software that runs in the background of your computer.
 It allows you to have access to many popular shows and sites including Hulu, Youtube, Netflix, Comedy Central, Pandora, FoodNetwork, NHL, MLB, ESPN, ESPN2, ESPN3, and many more.
 They are also always adding new channels.
 It is intended to be used with popular game platforms such as XBox 360, Playstation 3, and Wii.
 There are some workarounds to allow a HTPC to use it but that would exceed the scope of this article.
 Additionally, It has ben rumored that Playon is interested in teaming up with the makers of the Roku Boxes mentioned above, which would really make the Roku box the best option in our opinions.

-Cost: $40.00 for the first year, $20.00 a year after the first one.
-Netflix is $8.99 a month, and they may have additional premium channels in the future.
+Cost: $2.50 per month, or $69.95 one time fee.
+Netflix starts at $7.99 a month, and they may have additional premium channels in the future.

 Website: http://PlayOn.tv